What are the best LGBT Netflix shows? The best gay Netflix shows? The best lesbian shows on Netflix? We are going to tell you all about it!

 Superhero show Jessica Jones always had power lesbian Jeri Hogarth (the lawyer), but the show gets better (queerer) in season 3!

-Jessica Jones gets an assistant Gillian (played by Indian-American trans actress Aneesh Sheth), Jeri reunites with her college love, the bisexual and polyamorous Kith, and Detective Costa turns out to have a husband and is trying to adopt a kid!
+Jessica Jones gets an assistant Gillian (played by Indian-American trans actress Aneesh Sheth), Jeri reunites with her college love, the bi and polyamorous Kith, and Detective Costa turns out to have a husband and is trying to adopt a kid!

 The queer narratives are small, yet important.
 And the ‘queerness’ doesn’t define the characters.
 Gillian’s gender is never discussed for example – and that’s amazing!